Fix system crash/freeze when deleting many files

 Booting up 11.1, I am able to successfully remove the files.

-#5 Updated by Alexander Motin over 1 year ago
+#5 Updated by Alexander Motin about 2 years ago

 - Status changed from Unscreened to In Progress